-Beating: Having sharpened the fly bars of the Valley Beater, I beat the linen gently at first, then hard (for 10 to 20 minutes) to achieve a "free" pulp, a pulp that speeds sheet formation and couching via a fast-draining furnish.
-Renaissance mills producing 1000+ sheets per day per vat naturally required a pulp with a high degree of freeness, achieved in part by rinsing away fines, dirt, and impurities leftover from the retting of the dirty rags during the hammering stage.
+Beating: In Noble & Wood and Valley beaters, I beat the retted and shredded linen hard in a dilute pulp to shorten the fibers (for a good lookthrough), then add flax and hemp half stuff and continue beating for a longer, stronger component in the paper.
+Some batches are beaten separately for long and shorter fibers and blend to make the furnish.
+The goal is to achieve a "free" pulp, a pulp that speeds sheet formation and couching via a fast-draining furnish.
+Renaissance mills producing 1000+ sheets per day per vat naturally required a pulp with a high degree of freeness, achieved in part by rinsing away fines, dirt, and impurities left over from the retting of the dirty rags during the hammering stage.
 At the same time, they often managed to create a well-processed furnish that provided optimal visibility for watermarks and laid lines.
 The genius of the Renaissance papermakers was to employ hammering processes in conjunction with the enzymatic pretreatment of retting.
-These two processes combined require less time for maceration (beating) and generated a freer pulp.
-The reduced maceration time, in turn, would leave much of the fibers' structural integrity intact to produce a sheet with a higher degree of crispness, strength, and skill, despite the freeness of its pulp.
-In other words, through a careful and considered approach to the timing of such pre-formation processes as retting, rinsing, and hammering, the Renaissance papermakers achieved all of the favorable properties of a free pulp with none of the adverse side effects.
-Without access to a stamper mill and old well-worn rags, we are often reduced to approximating these highly complex processes as best we can with the resources and tools at our disposal.
-Thus, it should be noted that when necessary, I have employed alternate methods to achieve a product that has the properties I am trying to replicate.
-A free pulp has the added benefit of being more dimensionally stable, helping spurs to dry flatter with less cockling, and facilitating the sizing and finishing procedures.
-I added calcium carbonate, magnesium carbonate, and a small amount of titanium dioxide to complete the
+These two processes combined require less time for maceration (beating) and generate a freer pulp.
+The reduced maceration time, in turn, leaves much of the fibers' structural integrity intact to produce a sheet with a higher degree of crispness, strength,